dscurrey/LRPManagement/README.md

 ## Overview
 This repository contains two main projects:
-- an ASP .NET Core solution, which contains the main web app, as well as all the attached services, backend, and dockerfiles.
+- An ASP .NET Core solution, which contains the main web app, as well as all the attached services, backend, and dockerfiles.
 - An Android application - the refereeing app.

 ## Testing